 In walking terms, that means walking for around 2.5 hours per week (at least 10 minutes at a time) at a brisk pace.
-Doing more exercise than this has additional health benefits and reduces your risk of disease even further.
+Doing more exercise than this has additional benefits for your health (and you weight) and reduces your risk for disease even further.

 There are many ways to increase the amount of walking you do and achieve this target.